 The adoption process in Texas consists of the following:

-- Pre-Adoptive Home Study – As your adoption attorney will explain to you, this is a report prepared by a licensed social worker with experience specific to adoption studies.
-The information collected during a home study helps the Court decide that an adoption is in the best interest of the child.
+- Pre-Adoptive Home Study: As your adoption attorney will explain to you, this is a report prepared by a licensed social worker with experience specific to adoption studies.
+The information collected during a home study helps the Court decide whether an adoption is in the best interest of the child.
 This process is a very detailed review of the adoptive parents and includes the following: